kubevela/kubevela.github.io/docs/case-studies/initialize-env.md

 3. All kinds of shared resources and services.
 For example. shared resources in microservices.
 These shared resources can be a microservice component, cloud database, cache, load balancer, API gateway, and so on.

 4. Various management policies and processes.
 An environment may have different global policies.
-The policy can be initializing a database table, registering an automatic discovery configuration, and so on.
+The policy can be chaos test, security scan, SLO and son on; the process can be initializing a database table, registering an automatic discovery configuration, and so on.

-## Initialize the environment

 KubeVela allows you to use different resources to initialize the environment.